L00182374/Dev-Ops-Demon-Slayer-Group-Project/SECURITY.md

 2. **Provide detailed information**: Include as much detail as possible to help us reproduce and resolve the issue, such as:
 - Affected version(s)
 - Steps to reproduce the vulnerability
--Any relevant code snippets or logs
+- Any relevant code snippets or logs

 3. **Expected Response Time**: We aim to respond to all security reports within **2 business days** and provide a resolution or mitigation plan within **5 business days**.